‘Twilight’ Reboot Is Not Happening, Robert Pattinson’s Ex-Girlfriend Kristen Stewart Is Busy?

 Ever since Lionsgate co-chairman revealed in an interview with the ScreenDaily that the studio has no problem producing the next installment in the Twilight series, fans of the vampire-human romantic saga are waiting to get some positive news from the stars’ representatives.

-On one hand, all the fans of Twilight, who have read the books, knows this for a fact that the story of Bella and Edward came to an end after The Twilight Saga: Breaking Dawn Part-1 and Part-2 were released.
+On the one hand, all the fans of Twilight, who have read the books, knows this for a fact that the story of Bella and Edward came to an end after The Twilight Saga: Breaking Dawn Part-1 and Part-2 were released.
 However, fans were really hoping that Stephenie Meyer will come up with a different angle to present the story, just like the way E. L. James did with the fourth installment in the Fifty Shades series.

 In her earlier interview with the Variety, Meyer, who rose to an over-night fame by the Twilight novels, candidly spoke about her take on the future of Twilight novels or its adaptation.